HetzenGN/Foundry-VTT-Max-Headroom/Readme.md

 Only the GM acting as the **Relay Host** needs the companion extension and StreamKit.
 Other Foundry users receive portrait state through Foundry and do not need to install the extension.

-> Normal setup does not require Chrome Developer Mode, Load Unpacked, DevTools, Tampermonkey, or a Discord bot.

 ---

 # 1. Authorize Discord StreamKit First